alissatroiano/MS-1/README.md

 >>
 > As a user, I want the ‘about’ to provide meaningful information.

-In order to determine what features were the most important and most viable, the following Startegy Plane activity was completed during the planning phase of this project.
+In order to determine what features were the most important and most viable, the following Strategy Plane activity was completed during the planning phase of this project.
 Please review the Trade Off Table and Chart below:

 ![Trade Off Table](assets/development/tradeofftable.png)